test-coverage-enforce-bot/siddhi-execution-unique/README.md

 ---

 ## Features Supported
 The following types of windows are supported by this extension.
-For more information about these windows, see <Link to Siddhi Site, Unique window>
+For more information about these windows, see [[Site : Siddhi Execution Unique](https://wso2-extensions.github.io/siddhi-execution-unique/)].

 * UniqueEverWindow
   * This window is updated with the latest events based on a unique key parameter.